joinfaces/joinfaces-maven-jar-example/README.md

 ## See Example Application in the cloud

 1- Access starter.jsf page at **https://joinfaces-example.herokuapp.com/**.
-This page can help you to choose the JSF Spring Boot Starter that fits your needs.
+This page can help you to choose the JoinFaces Starter that fits your needs.
 You may login with credentials

 User | Password | Roles
 -----| -------- | -----